adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 3\.1 With respect to the Processing of Personal Data under the Terms:

-a for the purposes of EU/UK Data Protection Laws:
+a. for the purposes of EU/UK Data Protection Laws:

 i. you act as the Data Controller; and